 Some of the features of Sovereign Gold Bonds are:

-- The bonds have a tenure of 8 years.
-However, exit options are available from the 5thyear onwards on the date of interest payment
+6. The bonds have a tenure of 8 years.
+However, exit options are available from the 5th year onwards on the date of interest payment

-- An individual can subscribe to 4 kgs of gold.
+7. An individual can subscribe to a maximum of 4 kgs of gold.
 A Hindu Undivided Family (HUF) can also subscribe to 4 kgs of gold, while trusts and other such entities can buy up to 20 kgs

-- These bonds are issued as stocks under the Government Security Act, 2006.
+9. These bonds are secure and are issued as stocks under the Government Security Act, 2006.
 Investors receive a holding certificate

 SGBs are only intermittently available for purchase when the government releases it in tranches.
-The sale will be open for a week every 2 or 3 months.
+The sale will be open for a week every month.
 Those who wish to buy at other times can buy earlier issues at market price.
 When the window for sale is open, SGBs can be purchased from the offices of nationalised banks, scheduled foreign banks, scheduled private banks, Stock Holding Corporation of India, designated post offices and through authorised trading members of stock exchanges.

 Apart from the offline sources, you should be aware of how to buy SGBs online.
 You can download the forms online from the websites of the listed commercial banks or the Reserve Bank of India.
 Investors applying and paying online get a discount of Rs 50 per gram.
 The PAN number is mandatory for buying SGBs.